Rob Portman: Personal life

 Portman married Jane Dudley in July 1986.
 Dudley, who previously worked for Democratic Congressman Tom Daschle, "agreed to become a Republican when her husband agreed to become a Methodist."
 The Portmans attend church services at Hyde Park Community United Methodist Church.
 The Portmans have three children.
 Portman still owns the Golden Lamb Inn with his brother Wym Portman and sister Ginna Portman Amis.
 In 2004, a Dutch conglomerate purchased the Portman Equipment Company.
 Portman had researched the firm's local acquisitions, stating "It's a concept I've heard described as 'Glocalism.'
 All these companies are trying to achieve economies of scale.
 This lets us develop a network and coverage globally.
 But you can still have the local spirit, the local name and the customer intimacy to accomplish great things."
 A July 2012 article about Portman stated that in 40 years, his only citation has been a traffic ticket for an improper turn while driving.
 Portman is an avid kayaker, is fluent in Spanish, and enjoys bike rides.

 In December 2004, Portman and Cheryl Bauer published a book on the 19th-century Shaker community at Union Village, in Turtlecreek Township, Warren County, Ohio.
 The book was titled Wisdom's Paradise: The Forgotten Shakers of Union Village.

-Awards
+Awards and honors

-On August 23, 2022, Ukrainian President Volodimir Zelensky awarded Portman the Order of Merit, first class, "For significant personal merits in strengthening interstate cooperation, support of state sovereignty and territorial integrity of Ukraine, and significant contribution to the popularization of the Ukrainian state in the world."
+On August 23, 2022, Ukrainian President Volodymyr Zelenskyy awarded Portman the Order of Merit, first class, "For significant personal merits in strengthening interstate cooperation, support of state sovereignty and territorial integrity of Ukraine, and significant contribution to the popularization of the Ukrainian state in the world."
+The Ukrainian Congress Committee of America (UCCA) honored Portman with several awards during his Senate tenure, including the Friend of UNIS Ukrainian Democracy Award in 2014, the Sevchenko Freedom Award in 2016, and the Lifetime Achievement Award in 2022.
+In 2022, he received the Star of Ukraine Award from the U.S.-Ukraine Foundation and the Appreciation Award from the United Ukrainian Organizations of Ohio.